NanoComp/meep/doc/docs/Introduction.md

 </center>

-Most generally, ε depends not only on position but also on frequency (material dispersion) and on the field **E** itself (nonlinearity), and may include loss or gain.
+Generally, ε depends not only on position but also on frequency (material dispersion) and on the field **E** itself (nonlinearity), and may include loss or gain.
 These effects are supported in Meep and are described in [Materials](Materials.md).

-Meep supports simulation in [Cylindrical Coordinates](Cylindrical_Coordinates.md).
+For rotationally symmetric geometries, Meep also supports simulation in [Cylindrical Coordinates](Cylindrical_Coordinates.md).

 ### Units in Meep